TickMogne/IBMiTools/README.md

 **Generate a list of diabled NetServer users.**

 Case: You would like get a list about the disabled NetServer users (without Navigator for i).
+You can get the list into a spool file or in a physical file.

 Sources:
+- Tool0006.cmd
 - Tool0006.rpgle

 ### Tool0007